 - 1.)
 Better school lunches, as well as HALAL meal options

 - 2.)
 Help with math and reading & homework

 - 3.)
 Fieldtrips

 - 4.)
 Support with friendships

 - 5.)
 Support with emotions/feelings

 - 6.)
 Would like adults to understand, listen and pay attention

-SELPA feedback will also be provided to the district for the 2023-24 LCAP.
+SELPA feedback was also provided to the district and incorporated for the 2023-24 LCAP.

 A description of the aspects of the LCAP that were influenced by specific input from educational partners.